haumacher/mjSIP/README.md

 The project's original home page is at: http://mjsip.org/

 There are several independent forks of the project on Github:

+* https://github.com/mjsip/mjSIP - A new release (1.9) from the original author published to GitHub after this fork was created.
+Unfortunatelly [not very  responsive](https://github.com/mjsip/mjSIP/issues/1).
 * https://github.com/VovaSokol/mjsip (1.8) - Added support for Opus and H264 codec.
 * https://github.com/mrichardsdb/mjsip (1.8) - Turned into a maven project.
 * https://github.com/inckie/mjsip (1.8)